retostauffer/python-colorspace/paper.md

 chosen carefully [@Tufte:1990; @Brewer:1999; @Ware:2004; @Wilkinson:2005; @Wilke:2019; @Baum:2019; @Crameri:2020].
 Over the past years awareness has risen and many plotting libraries have changed their default color palette for the better.
-One well-known example is the release of Matplotlib version `2.0` with an update on mostly all default colors [@matplotlib20:colors].
+One well-known example is the release of Matplotlib `2.0` with an update on mostly all default colors [@matplotlib20:colors].
 Most noticeably 'viridis' replaces the classical 'jet' color map, a color map very similar to the infamous RGB rainbow color palette infamous for causing all sorts of issues.